albertattard/generic-development-infrastructure/oci/README.md

    Please refer to the
    [`./terraform/main.tf` terraform file](./terraform/main.tf) for more
-   information about how this variable is used.
+   information about how each variable is used.

 3. Deploy the infrastructure